itspangler/Adereon/methods.md

 Making a fantasy map in GIS is kind of a weird endeavor from the start.
 It complicates the most basic pair of principles that cartographers and geographers deal with: namely, coordinate systems and projections.
 If I wanted this map to be spatially sound (for example, measuring distance in miles from one city to the next), it would have to be properly projected -- which first means figuring out how large the globe is.
 Instead of creating my own coordinate system from scratch, I suggested to Nate that we use an established one, to which he was amenable.

-Nate and I established that the size of one continent in Adereon was roughly equivalent to the territory of Nebraska.
+Nate and I established that the size of the western continent in Adereon was roughly as long as the territory of Nebraska (i.e., 430 miles from the west coast to the east coast).
 Unfortunately that was going to leave way too much empty space out there if we used a GCS based on Earth.
 Considering, Nate was agreeable to a conceptual globe roughly the size of our Earth's moon, whose circumference is about 6,800 miles and is a much more reasonable hunk of territory for a D&D campaign.

 There is also a GSC available for the moon -- GCS_Moon_2000 -- and even a few projections.
 Great!
 So this is what I ran with when selecting a coordinate system.